About the anus

 How common is anal cancer?

-Every year, about 400 people are diagnosed with anal cancer in Australia.
-It is more common over the age of 50 and is somewhat more common in women than in men.
-However, men who have sex with men have the highest incidence of any group.
-The number of people diagnosed with anal cancer is increasing, with three times more cases in 2011 than in 1984.
+Every year, about 460 people are diagnosed with anal cancer in Australia.
+It is more common over the age of 50 and is slightly more common in women than in men.
+The number of people diagnosed with anal cancer has increased over recent decades.

-About 80% of anal cancer cases are caused by a very common infection called human papillomavirus (HPV).
+About 80% of anal cancer cases are caused by infection with a very common virus called human papillomavirus (HPV).
 HPV can affect the surface of different areas of the body, including the anus, cervix, vagina and penis.
-Unless they are tested, most people will not be aware that they have HPV as it usually doesn’t cause any symptoms.
+Unless people are tested, most of them will not be aware that they have HPV as it usually doesn’t cause symptoms.

-HPV is the main risk factor for anal cancer, but other factors that may increase the risk of getting anal cancer include:
+HPV is the main risk factor for anal cancer, but there are other factors that may increase the risk of getting anal cancer including:

-- having a weakened immune system, e.g. because of human immunodeficiency virus (HIV), an organ transplant or an autoimmune disease such as lupus
+- having a weakened immune system, for example because of human immunodeficiency virus (HIV), an organ transplant or an autoimmune disease such as coeliac disease, lupus or Graves’ disease

 - having anal warts

-- being a woman who has had an abnormal cervical screening test result or cancer of the cervix, vulva or vagina
+- having had an abnormal cervical screening test result or cancer of the cervix, vulva or vagina

 In its early stages, anal cancer often has no obvious symptoms.
-However, some people may experience symptoms such as:
+However, some people may experience the following:

-- blood or mucus in stools (faeces) or on toilet paper
+- blood or mucus in faeces or on toilet paper

 - a lump near the edge of the anus